 The helmeted guineafowl is a species of bird that is part of the Numididae family and is the only member of the genus Numida.

-It is native to the African continent, primarily south of the Sahara Desert, but has also been introduced to other parts of the world, such as the West Indies, North America, Colombia, Brazil, Australia, and Europe.
+It is native to Africa, primarily south of the Sahara Desert.
+It has also been introduced to other parts of the world, such as the West Indies, North America, Colombia, Brazil, Australia, and Europe.

-This introduction was intentional, as people have domesticated the helmeted guineafowl for a variety of reasons.
-The helmeted guineafowl is characterized by its distinctive helmet-like crest which gives it its name.
+This introduction was intentional, as people have domesticated the helmeted guineafowl for various reasons.
+The helmeted guineafowl is characterized by its distinctive helmet-like crest, which gives it its name.

-The bird is usually grey or black in color and is typically seen in small flocks.
+The bird is usually grey or black and typically seen in small flocks.
 It feeds mainly on insects, small reptiles, and some plants.

-In addition to being domesticated for its meat, the helmeted guineafowl has also been kept as pets or for its ornamental value.
-The helmeted guineafowl is a hardy species that is well-adapted to survive in a variety of habitats.
+In addition to being domesticated for its meat, the helmeted guineafowl has been kept as pets or for its ornamental value.
+The helmeted guineafowl is a hardy species well-adapted to survive in various habitats.

-It is found in grasslands, shrublands, woodlands, and even on farmland.
+It is found in grasslands, shrublands, woodlands, and even farmland.

 It is also known to be a very vocal species, and its loud, raucous call is often heard in the African bush.
 Overall, the helmeted guineafowl is a species that is well-known and widespread across the African continent and beyond.

-It is a popular species among birders and other wildlife enthusiasts, and its colorful appearance and unique call make it an iconic species in its natural range.
+It is a widespread species among birders and other wildlife enthusiasts, and it’s colorful appearance and unique call make it an iconic species in its natural range.

 Kingdom | Animalia |